-When Parted 3.1, the version shipped with earlier versions of SLE, was released, there was no Lin-ux-specific GPT GUID.
+When Parted 3.1, the version shipped with earlier versions of SLE, was released, there was no Linux-specific GPT GUID.
 Therefore, it used the Microsoft Basic Data partition type for all new partitions.

 With SLE 15, Parted 3.2 is shipped.
 This version uses the new Linux GPT GUID by default.
-If an old Linux GPT partition that uses the Microsoft Basic Data type is found, Parted will set the parted [DEVICE] set [PARTITION_NUMBER] msftdata off
+If an old Linux GPT partition that uses the Microsoft Basic Data type is found, Parted will set the flag msftdata on it.